Preparation & Storage

 - UHPLC laboratory analysis (superior to standard HPLC)

-The difference is visible immediately – fresh, vibrant colours and clean, nutty aromas that indicate extreme purity and proper processing.
+The difference is visible immediately – fresh, vibrant colours and clean, fresh aromas that indicate extreme purity and proper processing.

 For detailed information about different kava forms and their characteristics, see our Traditional vs Instant guide.
 For specific cultivar profiles and their unique properties, explore our product range.